Rakwool: Background

-Rakwool was a bay gelding sired by Woorak, an Australian stallion whose best offspring was the Caulfield Cup winner, Whittier.
+Rakwool was a bay gelding sired by Woorak, an Australian stallion whose most successful offspring was the Caulfield Cup winner, Whittier.
 His dame, Wollumqua, had produced four previous winners and went on to foal Precocious, which won the VRC Grand National in 1932.
-Wollumqua was sold for 625 guineas by her owner A. E. Tyson, to E. Y. Shiel when pregnant with the foal who would be named Rakwool.
+Wollumqua was sold for 625 guineas by her owner A. E. Tyson, to E. Y. Shiel while pregnant with the foal who would go on to be named Rakwool.
 The horse's earliest training was handled by Shiel's daughter, Dorothy.

 Racing career

 Hurdle race

 His first hurdle win was at Moonee Valley, when he surged to the lead from the outset and won.
 During the race, he accidentally caused the death of jockey Hughie Cairns.

 Steeplechases

-In June 1931, Rakwool won the Prince of Wales Steeplechase at Melbourne under a weight of 11 st 12 lbs and carried 12 st 7 lbs to victory in the Wanda Steeplechase.
+In June 1931, Rakwool won the Prince of Wales Steeplechase at Melbourne under a weight of 11 to 12 lbs and carried 12 7 lbs to victory in the Wanda Steeplechase.
 In July, he recorded his most significant win in the Victorian Grand National.
 Carrying 11 st 7 lbs he reportedly outjumped and outstayed the opposition to win.
 A week later, Rakwool carried 13st 2 lbs in the Godfrey Watson Steeplechase at Caulfield Racecourse in July, in which he sustained a career-ending injury.
 He began his leap much too far from the last fence and landed on the near side of it with his chest, throwing his rider clear.
-Rakwool turned a complete somersault and it was feared he had broken his back.
+It was feared he had broken his back, with the accident causing him to be partly paralysed for many weeks, before recovering and officially retiring.

-He jarred his entire body and was partly paralysed for many weeks.
-But he recovered enough to enjoy his retirement to the paddock.